 The Waitaki Whitestone Geopark includes an abundance of unique geological and geomorphological features.
-Notable features include the Moeraki Boulders, karst limestone at Elephant Rocks, as well as “badlands” and faults at Clay Cliffs.
+Notable features include Te Kaihīnaki / Moeraki Boulders, karst limestone at Elephant Rocks as well as the braided Waitaki River.

 A Geosite is a location inside a Geopark that has a particular geological or geomorphological significance.
 As well as its inherent geological characteristics it may also have cultural or heritage significance.
 Our expert panel has identified over 40 sites in the Waitaki District.